Jimmy Hayes (ice hockey)

 James Ryan Hayes (November 21, 1989 – August 23, 2021) was an American professional ice hockey right winger.
-Nicknamed "Broadway", he was selected by the Toronto Maple Leafs in the second round, 60th overall, of the 2008 NHL Entry Draft and played in the National Hockey League (NHL) with the Chicago Blackhawks, Florida Panthers, Boston Bruins, and the New Jersey Devils.
-His younger brother Kevin Hayes is also a professional ice hockey player.
+Nicknamed "Broadway", he was selected by the Toronto Maple Leafs in the second round, 60th overall, of the 2008 NHL entry draft and played in the National Hockey League (NHL) with the Chicago Blackhawks, Florida Panthers, Boston Bruins, and the New Jersey Devils.
+His younger brother Kevin Hayes also played in the NHL.

 Playing career

 Amateur

 In 2005–06, Hayes was a member of the U.S. National U-17 Team at the 2005 Four Nations Tournament, hosted in Russia.
 He was then selected to the 2006 U.S. U-17 Select Team and participated at the U-18 Ivan Hlinka Memorial Tournament hosted in the Czech Republic.
 He was selected first overall in the 2006 USHL Futures Draft by the Ohio Junior Blue Jackets.

 In 2006–07, Hayes played for the USA Hockey National Team Development Program (NTDP)'s under-18 team, and was also a member of the silver medal-winning Team USA at the 2007 IIHF World U18 Championships, hosted in Finland.

 The 2007–08 season marked Hayes' second season with the NTDP.
 In 18 games with the U18 team, he tallied seven points, and in 19 games with the U.S. National Team, he tallied ten points.
 In February 2008, Hayes had his United States Hockey League (USHL) rights traded from the Ohio Jr. Blue Jackets to the Lincoln Stars.
 Shortly after, he was released from the NTDP and joined the Stars.
 He played with Lincoln for 21 games, scoring four goals and 11 assists, also registering nine post-season from eight games.
 In the Fall of 2008, Hayes signed a letter of intent to attend Boston College of the NCAA's Hockey East conference.
-He was selected by the Toronto Maple Leafs in the second round, 60th overall, of the 2008 NHL Entry Draft.
+He was selected by the Toronto Maple Leafs in the second round, 60th overall, of the 2008 NHL entry draft.

 In his three-year, 117-game tenure with the Boston College Eagles, Hayes tallied a total of 81 points (42 goals and 39 assists).
 As a freshman in the 2008–09 season, Hayes played in 36 games and registered 13 points (eight goals and five assists).
 Of the eight goals, one was a game-winning goal, one was a power play goal, and one was a shorthanded goal.
 At the end of the season, Hayes ranked fifth on the team with 75 shots.
 He is also noted to have recorded two multiple-goal games, including one hat trick.